 What Is Hispanic/Latinx Heritage Month?

-For Hispanic/Latinx Americans, it’s a time to embrace their backgrounds, be proud of who they are, and where they come from.
+For Hispanic/Latinx Americans, it’s a time to embrace their backgrounds and be proud of who they are, and where they come from.
 For everyone else, it’s a time not only to celebrate but also to reflect, hear stories of resilience, and elevate historically underrepresented voices.

 Why September 15th?

 The dates designated were carefully chosen for their cultural relevance.
-The start date, September 15 is significant because it marks the independence for several Latin American countries including Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.
+The start date, September 15 is significant because it marks the independence of several Latin American countries including:

 People of the United States, especially the educational community, to ovserve such week with appropriate ceremonies and activities.Original Hispanic Heritage Month Call to Action